Tekoph/.github/.github/ISSUE_TEMPLATE/bug_report_minor.md

 - Issue #<Issue Number>

 **Additional Notes/Context**
-Add any other context about the problem here e.g. error messages, stack trace, other environment related stuff
+Add any other context about the problem here e.g. error messages, stack trace, credentials, email/slack threads and other environment related stuff